raspibolt/raspibolt/bonus/bitcoin/white-paper.md

   ```

 ---

 ### Send the PDF to your desktop computer (Linux only)

-To be read, the PDF can now be sent from the remote node to your local computer using the [scp](https://www.man7.org/linux/man-pages/man1/scp.1.html){:target="_blank"} utiliy.
+To be read, the PDF can now be sent from the remote node to your local computer using the [scp](https://www.man7.org/linux/man-pages/man1/scp.1.html){:target="_blank"} utility.
 The following command only works on Linux-based computers.

 * On your local computer, open a terminal window and type the following command.
 Replace YourNodeIP with the Raspberry Pi IP address (or raspibolt.local if it works) and do not forget the dot at the end of the line (representing the destination of the file, here the 'Home' folder of your local computer).

   ```sh
   $ scp admin@YourNodeIP:~/bitcoin-white-paper/bitcoin.pdf .
   ```

-* The file should now be located in the Home folder of your local computer (e.g. /home/<username>)>
+* The file should now be located in the Home folder of your local computer (e.g., `/home/<username>`)>

 ### Send the PDF to your Telegram account

 🚨 **Privacy warning**: Using this method will leak your IP address to the Telegram server.

 * Follow [this tutorial](https://www.shellhacks.com/telegram-api-send-message-personal-notification-bot/){:target="_blank"} to create a new Telegram bot (up to, and including, 'Get the Chat ID').
-Write down the bot ID and the chat ID in a secure location (e.g. in your password manager).
+Write down the bot ID and the chat ID in a secure location (e.g., your password manager).

 * Send the white paper to your bot (replace YourChatID and YourBotID by respectively your chat and bot ID obtained from the previous step).
-It might takes a few seconds.
+It might take a few seconds.

   ```sh
   $ curl -v -F "chat_id=YourChatID" -F document=@/home/admin/bitcoin-white-paper/bitcoin.pdf https://api.telegram.org/botYourBotID/sendDocument
   ```

 * The PDF should now be available for download in your Telegram bot.

 ---

 ### Create a bash script

 A bash script can be used to automatically download and send the pdf to your Telegram bot.